jesustellor/Docker/README.md

 # UPDATE 9/27/2024

-I have mainstreamed my environment to Using Docker Only, after downloading the OpenVS Code for the Web Extension from docker, i saw that in order to use the extension with added packages you had to install them using commands found here [Here](https://github.com/marcelo-ochoa/coder-docker-extension/blob/main/README.md). add them only after completing this next step or you will have to do it all again.
+I have mainstreamed my environment to Using Docker Only, after downloading the OpenVS Code for the Web Extension from docker, *** 18k downloads not 8k.*** i saw that in order to use the extension with added packages you had to install them using commands found here [Here](https://github.com/marcelo-ochoa/coder-docker-extension/blob/main/README.md). add them only after completing this next step or you will have to do it all again.

 I then modify the config file located somewhere similar to this.. `C:\Users\jesus\AppData\Roaming\Docker\extensions\mochoa_coder-docker-extension\vm`

-The docker compose file should be updated to include the following port updates for your projects, and folder you want to mount, I just mount Documents.. thats only if you want to make it easy to transfer files between the editor and your computer.
+The docker compose file should be updated to include the following port updates for your projects, I only added the 3000 one.. target is the port created in the container in my case npm start, creating react app in localhost:3000 and the published is your localhost port so you can pick any port you want i just keep it consistent, I also just mount Documents.. thats only if you want to make it easy to transfer files between the editor and your computer.

 ```
 name: mochoa_coder-docker-extension-desktop-extension